destacks/settings/README.md

 # settings

-Settings with Use in Our Project and Tools
+## Settings with Use in Our Projects and Tools